Who Is Russell Crowe?

-Widespread rumors about Crowe’s brash personality only increased with his growing fame.
+Widespread rumors about Crowe’s brash personality increased with his growing fame in the 1990s.
 In late 1999, he was reportedly involved in a brawl outside a bar in New South Wales, Australia.
 The owner of the bar, who claimed to have a security videotape that showed the actor had initiated the brawl, was subsequently charged with blackmail after allegedly attempting to extort money from Crowe in exchange for the video.

-Crowe's "bad boy" reputation and smoldering on-screen intensity inspired comparisons to the young Brando.
-However, although he is reportedly intense and demanding while working on set, a number of co-stars have publicly praised him for his charming, professional demeanor.
+Crowe's bad boy reputation and smoldering on-screen intensity inspired comparisons to the young Brando.
+However, although he is reportedly demanding while working on set, a number of co-stars have publicly praised him for his charming, professional demeanor.

-On the more bizarre side, news broke in the spring of 2001 that the Federal Bureau of Investigation had launched an investigation into a rumored plot to kidnap Crowe.
-He attended the January Golden Globes ceremony flanked by FBI agents in tuxedos, was guarded by Scotland Yard at the London premiere of Proof of Life in February, and reportedly increased his own personal security force as well.
+On the more bizarre side, news broke in early 2001 that the Federal Bureau of Investigation had launched an investigation into a rumored plot to kidnap Crowe.
+He attended the January Golden Globes ceremony flanked by FBI agents in tuxedos and was guarded by Scotland Yard at the London premiere of Proof of Life the following month.

-Rumored to have a quick temper, Russell Crowe has allegedly been involved in several altercations.
-In addition to the 1999 bar fight in Australia, he was reportedly involved in a bathroom brawl in a trendy London restaurant in 2002.
-Three years later, Crowe was arrested and charged with second-degree assault after throwing a telephone at a hotel employee in New York City.
+In addition to the 1999 bar fight in Australia, Crowe was reportedly involved in a bathroom brawl in a trendy London restaurant in 2002.
+Three years later, he was arrested and charged with second-degree assault after throwing a telephone at a hotel employee in New York City.